 There is a need for diverse perspectives to work with space and space tech.
 The energy and creativity of impact entrepreneurs, designers, developers, humanists and artists in the space sector will lead to completely unique and exciting directions.

 Space travel is not as far away as we may think – NASA is planning to send people to the moon again in 2024.
 How can we ensure that we not only survive but thrive in space?

 Sebastian Aristotelis, co-founder of the design practice SAGA, is approaching the theme from his perspective as an architect.
-The team at SAGA are working to make space livable for future space travelers by approaching the design of habitats from a human perspective.
-According to the team “mental well-being and social sustainability is part of the life support equation.”
+The team at SAGA are working to make space livable for future space travellers by approaching the design of habitats from a human perspective.
+According to the team, “mental well-being and social sustainability is part of the life support equation.”